-For the fiscal year ended August 25, 2012, we had a net increase in cash and cash equivalents of \$71.3 million.
-As of August 25, 2012, we had cash and cash equivalents of \$120.1 million and working capital of \$342.2 million.
-We believe that current cash and cash equivalent balances, cash generated from operations and amounts available under our Credit Agreement (defined below) will be sufficient to meet our current anticipated working capital and capital expenditure requirements for at least the next 12 months.
+For the fiscal year ended August 31, 2013, we had a net increase in cash and cash equivalents of \$77.4 million.
+As of August 31, 2013, we had cash and cash equivalents of \$197.5 million and working capital of \$302.5 million.
+We believe that current cash and cash equivalent balances, cash generated from operations and amounts available under our Credit Agreement (defined below) will be sufficient to meet our currently anticipated working capital and capital expenditure requirements for at least the next 12 months.
+For fiscal 2014, we anticipate that that our capital expenditure investment will be between \$90 million and \$100 million which will be impacted by our continued investment in our project to update our customer relationship management system.